wander-13/CC_course_challenge2/Workflow.md

 NB: There are 6 more NNRs in the Cairngorms National Park, but these three are large ones within the core of the park, and the only ones we'll be considering for this analysis.
 #### 1. To Do:
 - [ ] load the dataset and assign it to an object
-- [ ] use pipes and the dplyr package to change the dataset
+- [ ] use pipes and the dplyr package to edit that object based on the goals above
 #### 2.